ScratchAddons/website/site/faq.md

 To reveal the easter egg addons, do the Konami Code (↑↑↓↓←→←→BA) with your keyboard on the settings page.
 After that, the easter egg addons will be shown, letting you to activate them.

-Some easter egg addons are "Cat blocks" and "Semicolon glitch".
+Some of our easter egg addons are "Cat blocks" and "Semicolon glitch".
 Check out [the addons tab](/addons) for a complete list.

 ### I have more questions!